 Required Documents to be provided at the 2nd Interview:

-The City of Hamilton Reference Consent Form will be provided to you when you are contacted for a 2nd interview.
+The City of Hamilton Reference Consent Form will be provided to you if you are contacted for a 2nd interview.
 You will be required to bring the completed Reference Consent Form to the interview listing three (3) references.
 References must be employment-related in a reporting capacity.
-Please note, if you are a recent graduate and you advance to the interview stage, we will require a reference from your main preceptor.
+Please note, if you are a recent graduate and you advance to the 2nd interview stage, we will require a reference from your main preceptor.
 References will only be contacted if you are proceeding to the conditional offer stage in the recruitment process following the 2nd interview.

 One (1) copy of each of the following documents is required at the interview: